 A post-war package.
-This 1927 model came in a period when trucks started looking somewhat like today's vehicles and won fame by making the first transcontinental run with a full load. mounted on it to water the 60 miles of municipal streets in Menomonie, Wisconsin.
-It was still going strong a few years ago.
-1927
+This 1927 model came in a period when trucks started looking somewhat like today's vehicles and won fame by making the going strong a few years ago.

 News from --- TENNESSEE VALLEY CHAPTER HUNTSVILLE REGION ANTIQUE AUTOMOBILE CLUB OF AMERICA Decatur, Alabama